pboehm/serienmover/README.md

 *   creates a new season directory if episode is the first of a new season by detecting the pattern from former seasons
 *   has some metrics to find mostly the right target
+*   can process the series automatic by file

 ## Usage